jmeade11/FEWD/Final Project/README.md

   - Structure, design, and style your site with HTML and CSS
   - Use JavaScript and jQuery to make your site interactive
   - Combine technical and design skills to create a responsive website that is compatible with mobile devices
   - Apply knowledge gained during this course by building a website from scratch
-- Use your creativity - instructors will validate feasibility and manage scope
+  - Use your creativity!
+I'll help you validate feasibility and manage scope

 <br>